 David Trillo (Hon Secretary)

-David has been a member of the Society for at least 40 years and on the committee for more than 10 years.
-David has lived in Islington for 50 years and during that time has restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
+David has been a member of the Society for more than 40 years and on the committee for more than 10 years.
+David has lived in Islington for half-century and during that time has restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
 The only problem is in the lack of snow and mountains.

 Michael Gwinnell (Hon Treasurer)